gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 ```

-At this point, Teleport identity can list and access any cluster within the subscription without requiring any Teleport.
+At this point, Teleport identity can list and access any cluster within the subscription.

 ##### Kubernetes Local Accounts

-If any cluster has AD integration and Azure RBAC enabled, he must create the role definition spec.

-To do so, he can use Teleport CLI that will guide him during the process.
+If any cluster runs with Local Accounts, the guide will be the following:

 ```bash
 $ teleport discovery bootstrap \